kuwisdelu/MSIResearch/README.md

 ## Overview

-This repository tracks experimental metadata for lab-curated MSI datasets stored on the imaging group's Magi servers.
+This repository tracks experimental metadata for lab-curated MSI datasets stored on the MSI group's Magi servers.

 The metadata is saved in `manifest.json` in JavaScript Object Notation (JSON) format.
 Each record in the manifest describes an MSI dataset.
 The records can be updated by any lab member by editing `manifest.json` and commiting the changes to this Github repository.